trimstray/test-your-sysadmin-skills/README.md

 <summary><b>Explain SIGHUP, SIGINT, SIGKILL and SIGTERM Posix signals.</b></summary><br>

 - **SIGHUP** - is sent to a process when its controlling terminal is closed.
 It was originally designed to notify the process of a serial line drop (a hangup).
 Many daemons will reload their configuration files and reopen their logfiles instead of exiting when receiving this signal.
 - **SIGINT** - is sent to a process by its controlling terminal when a user wishes to interrupt the process.
-This is typically initiated by pressing Ctrl+C, but on some systems, the "delete" character or "break" key can be used.
+This is typically initiated by pressing `Ctrl+C`, but on some systems, the "delete" character or "break" key can be used.
 - **SIGKILL** - is sent to a process to cause it to terminate immediately (kill).
-In contrast to SIGTERM and SIGINT, this signal cannot be caught or ignored, and the receiving process cannot perform any clean-up upon receiving this signal.
+In contrast to **SIGTERM** and **SIGINT**, this signal cannot be caught or ignored, and the receiving process cannot perform any clean-up upon receiving this signal.
 - **SIGTERM** - is sent to a process to request its termination.
 Unlike the SIGKILL signal, it can be caught and interpreted or ignored by the process.
-This allows the process to perform nice termination releasing resources and saving state if appropriate.
-SIGINT is nearly identical to SIGTERM.
+This allows the process to perform nice termination releasing resources and saving state if appropriate. **SIGINT** is nearly identical to **SIGTERM**.

 Useful resources: